Abraham Ortelius: Imagining continental drift

 Ortelius was the first to underline the geometrical similarity between the coasts of America and Europe-Africa and to propose continental drift as an explanation.
-Kious described Ortelius's thoughts in this way:
+Kious describes Ortelius's thoughts in this way:

-Abraham Ortelius in his work Thesaurus Geographicus … suggested that the Americas were "torn away from Europe and Africa … by earthquakes and floods" and went on to say: "The vestiges of the rupture reveal themselves, if someone brings forward a map of the world and considers carefully the coasts of the three [continents]."
+Abraham Ortelius in his work Thesaurus Geographicus [...] suggested that the Americas were "torn away from Europe and Africa [...] by earthquakes and floods" and went on to say: "The vestiges of the rupture reveal themselves, if someone brings forward a map of the world and considers carefully the coasts of the three [continents]."

-Ortelius's observations of continental juxtaposition and his proposal of rupture and separation went unnoticed until the late 20th century.
+Ortelius's proposal, from his observations by visual juxtaposition, of ancient continental proximity, rupture, and separation went unnoticed until the late 20th century.
 However, they were repeated in the 18th and 19th centuries (for example, Antonio Snider-Pellegrini) and later by Alfred Wegener, who published his hypothesis of continental drift in 1912 and in following years.
 Because his publications were widely available in German and English and because he adduced geological support for the idea, Wegener is credited by most geologists as the first to recognize the possibility of continental drift.
 Frank Bursley Taylor (in 1908) was also an early advocate of continental drift.
-During the 1960s geophysical and geological evidence for seafloor spreading at mid-oceanic ridges became increasingly compelling to geologists (e.g. Harry H. Hess, 1960) and finally established continental drift as an ongoing global mechanism (e.g. by the work of W. Jason Morgan by 1967 and Dan McKenzie in 1968).
+During the 1960s, geophysical and geological evidence for seafloor spreading at mid-oceanic ridges became increasingly compelling to geologists (e.g. Harry H. Hess, 1960) and finally established continental drift as an ongoing global mechanism (e.g. by the work of W. Jason Morgan by 1967 and Dan McKenzie in 1968).
 After more than three centuries, Ortelius's supposition of continental drift was vindicated.